• Charcuterie Basics

 • Holiday boards: mini cookies, candies, chocolate truffles, chestnuts, sugared cranberries, quartered or halved pomegranate, spiced or sugared nuts, marzipan fruits, golden berries, herbed cheese

-• Charcuterie Boxes: These are so fun to make and wonderful to gift.
+• Charcuterie Boxes: Building a charcuterie box is fun to do and wonderful to gift.
 You put all the same things inside as you would a board, just on a much smaller scale.
 For example, just a few slices of brie, a few ounces of each meat and other cheeses, and single-serving amounts of accoutrements.
 A salami rose tucked inside is a nice touch, too.
-Then tie it up with some baker’s twine and a little tag.
-We’ve also added single-serving bottles or cans of wine (if we’re familiar enough with the person to know they’ll partake and enjoy).
+Then tie it up with some baker's twine and a little tag.
+We've also added single-serving bottles or cans of wine (if we're familiar enough with the person to know they'll partake and enjoy).

 • Barbecue boards: Now we're straying far from traditional charcuterie, but who wouldn't love to chow down on one of these bad boys in the summertime?
 Ribs, chicken, brisket, corn on the cob, biscuits, candied bacon, bacon jam, grilled veggies, pickled onions, baked beans…you get the idea.